sylqiu/tof_rgbd_processing/README.md

 # Deep End-to-End Alignment and Refinement for Time-of-Flight RGB-D modules

-This repository contains the implementation of the paper "Deep End-to-End Alignment and Refinement for Time-of-Flight RGB-D modules".
+This repository contains the TensorFlow (1.2) implementation of the paper "Deep End-to-End Alignment and Refinement for Time-of-Flight RGB-D modules".
 This implementation has been tested on Ubuntu 14.04. with CUDA 8.0.

 To use it, we suggest to first create your python virtual environment, and install the requirements by
 ```